Abrames/Abrams.github.io/_pages/about.md

 ---

 ## About Me
-I am a master's student in Management Science and Engineering at the [School of Management, Xi'an Jiaotong University](https://som.xjtu.edu.cn/) ([Xi'an Jiaotong University](https://www.xjtu.edu.cn/)).
+I am a master's student in Management Science and Engineering at the [School of Management](https://som.xjtu.edu.cn/), [Xi'an Jiaotong University](https://www.xjtu.edu.cn/).
 My research interests include operations research, machine learning, and complex networks, focusing on supply chain optimization and risk management, vehicle and drone scheduling, and inventory management.

 ## Advisor
 I am very fortunate to have the guidance of my advisor, [Professor Zhou Xiaoyang](https://som.xjtu.edu.cn/info/1715/11894.htm) from the School of Management, Xi'an Jiaotong University.
 Professor Zhou has provided me with immense support and assistance throughout my academic journey!